 Afloat (trot mooring) £110.00Mtr April to April (annual)

 Vessels up to 7 metres £65.00 April 1st-Oct 31st (seasonal)

 Vessels (outer harbour) up to 7 metres LOA

 April 1st- Oct 31st (seasonal)

 Afloat mooring (off haul) £50.00 metre

-Forms available by contacting the Harbour Master, call 07565102096 or by emailing us: info@ portpatrickharbour.org
+Forms and details are available by contacting the Harbour Master, call 07565102096 or by emailing us: info@ portpatrickharbour.org

 Facilities at Portpatrick Harbour

 For nearly 140 years, an all-weather lifeboat has operated from Portpatrick.
 The crews have been honoured with five awards for gallantry, including a Bronze Medal for a launch to one of the worst peacetime disasters involving a British merchant vessel.
 Visit the RNLI official website for more details about Portpatrick Lifeboat Station by clicking on the RNLI logo below.